2020 Camp Hope Registration is now OPEN!

 These counselors are rising ninth graders through college-age.
 They are leaders and well-grounded in their Christian faith.
 We ask that all counselors go through the Camp Hope training and can commit to the entire week of camp.
-Younger teens are typically grouped with one or two campers in Cornerstone.
-Juniors, seniors, college students, and older may pair with one or two campers in the Leadership Training Academy.
-We have high expectations for our counselors because we depend on them to oversee their campers 24/7.
+Younger teens are typically grouped with one or two younger campers.
+Juniors, seniors, college students, and older may pair with one or two older campers in the Leadership Training Academy.
+We have high expectations for our counselors because we depend on them to oversee their campers.
 The teen or college counselor is not only a counselor, but a mentor, sister/brother, and friend for the whole week.

 Children of adult volunteers who are too young to serve in a cabin (rising 7th graders and below – must be “potty trained”) may participate in KidzKamp to enable their parent to serve as an Adult Counselor.
 These children have their own cabin, counselors and exciting schedule at Camp Hope!
 Please note: We are unable to predict the number and ages of children who will sign up for KidzKamp.
 It is possible your child may be the only one of his or her age in the program.
 Regardless of this, our staff will do everything possible to provide your child with a fun and safe camp experience.
 KidzKamp is first-come, first-served!